ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--buildrun`, `-b`, `--br`, `--name`, `-n`
 :   The name of the build run.
-This value is required.
+This value is *required*.

 `--follow`, `-f`
 :   Follow the logs of the build run.
 Use this option to stream logs of the build run.
 If you specify the `--follow` option, you must enter `Ctrl+C` to terminate this log command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--raw`, `-r`
 :   Display logs without instance and container labels.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--tail`, `-t`
 :   Limit the display of logs of containers of the specified build run to a maximum number of recent lines per container.
 For example, to display the last `3` lines of the logs of the containers of the specified build run, specify `--tail 3`.
 If this option is not specified, all lines of the logs of the containers of the specified build run are displayed.
-This value is optional.
+This value is *optional*.
 The default value is `-1`.

 `--timestamps`, `--ts`
 :   Include timestamps on each line in the log output.
-This value is optional.
+This value is *optional*.
 The default value is `false`.